s60sc/ESP32-CAM_MJPEG2SD/README.md

 #### RTSP

-This requires an additional library to be installed - see [RTSPServer](https://github.com/rjsachse/RTSPServer) library for details.
+This requires an additional library to be installed - see [RTSPServer](https://github.com/rjsachse/ESP32-RTSPServer) library for details.
+Must be version 1.2.0

 To integrate library with this app, set `#define INCLUDE_RTSP` to `true`.